 There is an excellent metro system that connects with the airport and, along with the main line train service, also connects with many outlying towns and both are very cheap.
 Additionally, there is a tram service that connects the city center with the Malvarosa beach, which is 6 km of beautiful sandy beach and is actually part of the city.

 In the last couple of years Valencia has been and is continuing to play host to a number of notable events.
-Valencia was chosen as the venue for the 37th ‘America’s Cup’ yacht regatta in 2007, while this year it saw the Formula 1 motor racing in its streets around the port area.
+Valencia was chosen as the venue for the 37th ‘America’s Cup’ yacht regatta in 2007.
+It has also seen the Formula 1 motor racing in its streets around the port area.
 The well known motor racing circuit near Cheste (normally motor bikes) held formula 2 trials and was the venue for largest ever rock concert in history when Madonna performed there.
-We hope that the Cheste circuit may now be the venue for many other concerts by top bands and performers.

 Everywhere you will find very fine scenery sprinkled with private residential sites and the further inland you venture the more breathtaking it becomes with mountains, valleys, river gorges, lakes, caves and quaint, old picture post card villages among things to visit there.